DeadcowDesign/chip-8/notes.md

 ### Display
 64x32 labelled 0,0 in the top left to 63,31 bottom right.
 Pixels are xor for collisions.
 Display wraps.

 Sprites are 8x15 pixels.
-15x1 bytes.
+1x15 bytes.
 See interpreter.js Dxyn function for details.

+Convert a Hex byte to a string array of 1s and 0s:

+<pre>(0xF0.toString(2).split(''))</pre>

 ### General